ayufan/gitlab-ci-multi-runner/docs/configuration/autoscale.md

 To speed up builds executed inside of docker containers you can use docker registry mirroring service.
 It will provide a proxy between your docker machines and all used registries.
 Images will be downloaded once by the registry mirror.
-On each new host, or on another existing host where such image was not available, it will be downloaded from configured registry mirror.
+On each new host, or on another existing host where such image is not available, it will be downloaded from configured registry mirror.

 Since the mirror will exist - mostly - in your docker machines LAN, the image downloading step should be much faster on each host.